-This is how to make Black Eyed Peas with Baby Back Ribs:
+This is my Black Eyed Peas with Baby Back Ribs recipe:

 - 1 Zucchini, quarter lengthways, ½ inch slices